top of page

 3. Opt for fresh fruit in place of refined sugars.
 At a minimum you have the added bonus of the fruit’s fiber, and antioxidants.

-8. Keep a good trail mix handy filled with dried berries (blue berries, goji berries, mulberries,) nuts, seeds (pumpkin and sunflower) and a few dark chocolate nibs.
+7. Keep a good trail mix handy filled with dried berries (blue berries, goji berries, mulberries,) nuts, seeds (pumpkin and sunflower) and a few dark chocolate nibs to stave off cravings.

-As health coaches, our team understands the impact foods have on your body, mood and overall health.
-Can we help you identify foods that support your health and wellbeing?
-If so, book your free discovery session here or call 1-866-JOYVIAL.
-We help you live your healthiest, most JOYful life.
+Our team of executive health coaches understands the impact foods have on your body, mood and overall health.
+May we help you identify foods that support your health and wellbeing?
+If so, click the 'Contact' button in the top right corner or simply send us an email to info@joyvial.com to schedule your free discovery session.